nebyathhailu/ankole-grill-website/README.md

 This is a multi-page information website for a restaurant.
 It includes pages for Home, Menu, Live Performance, Contact, Reservation, Reviews, and Events.

 ## Project Context
-This project is a replica of the Ankole grill's information website.
-The objective was to simulate a real-world product development cycle using Agile Sprints.
-Each feature and page was planned and executed in phases, following sprint planning, task tracking, and iterative improvements to better understand how product teams operate in a tech startup environment.
+This project is a replica of the Ankole grill's information website, developed to simulate a real-world product development cycle within an Agile framework.
+Each feature and page was planned and executed in phases, following sprint planning, task tracking, and iterative improvements.
 ### Features
 - Attractive and responsive homepage
 - Full menu with categories